 Some user interface elements are drawn using a native style, meaning the operating system draws those elements using its standard drawing procedures (for example the Mac menu bar and the Mac status bar are always drawn by the operating system).
-010 Editor overrides some of this drawing with its own user interface styles but the native style can be turned on for some elements by clicking the Options button and turning on native drawing for either the Menu Bar, Tool Bars, Dock Headers (the title above each dock window), the Dock Window tabs or File tabs.
+010 Editor overrides some of this drawing with its own user interface styles but the native style can be turned on for some elements by clicking the Options button and turning on native drawing for either the Menu Bar, Tool Bars, Tool Buttons, Dock Headers (the title above each dock window), File Tabs, the Dock Window tabs or Table Headers.
 Also when switching themes when individual colors have been modified by the user, 010 Editor will ask whether to Reset the modified colors or to Keep the modified colors.
 If the Reset Colors when Switching Themes option is set to Ask then a dialog is displayed asking for the user choice but if the choice has already been set the Reset Colors when Switching Themes option will be set to Yes or No.

 The Colors table allows customizing individual colors in each theme.
 Click the color box in the Fore column to set the foreground (text) color of the item or click the color box in the Back column to set the background color of the item.
 If a color has been modified the color name is drawn in Bold and a Reset button appears in the Reset column.
 Clicking the Reset button returns just that color to its original value.
 Some colors may be set to None, which means that the foreground or background color will be inherited from what is drawn behind the element (or in some cases setting to None means the default operating system color will be used instead).
+Some colors may also include a percentage which represents the Opacity: a value of 0% means full transparent and a value of 100% means fully opaque.
+When an Opacity is chosen between 0% and 100% then the color is blended with the background color.

 Click on a color box to open up the Color Selector Box.
 Select a color from the box, or click the More Colors... button to open the standard Color Selector Dialog.
 When using the Color Selector Dialog, select a color from either the color boxes on the left or the color area on the right and click the OK button.
 Clicking the Add to Custom Colors button adds the current color to the list of 16 colors on the bottom left and this list is also displayed at the bottom of the color selector.
+If the color has an Opacity then a slider at the bottom of the dialog can be dragged to adjust the Opacity percentage.
 The Cancel button will close the dialog without selecting a color.